ObjectForesight: Predicting Future 3D Object Trajectories from Human Videos: Method

-For each frame $k$ in the conditioning sequence, we concatenate the 9D pose token and 4D box into a 13D vector and project it into a $D$-dimensional context space.
+For each frame $k$ in the conditioning sequence, we form $[P_k B_k] \in \mathbb{R}^{13}$ and project it into a $64$D context space.
 We then pool the conditioning sequence with attention: the anchor token queries all conditioning tokens, and we add a sinusoidal embedding of the relative time to the anchor with a learnable scale.
-This yields a single context vector $\mathbf{ctx} \in \mathbb{R}^{D}$.
+This yields a single context vector $\mathbf{ctx} \in \mathbb{R}^{64}$.

 We feed the point cloud $\mathbf{X}$ into a PointTransformerV3 encoder~\cite{ptv3}.
 Each point is represented by its anchor-camera coordinates and its coordinates in the estimated anchor object frame, enabling object-centric reasoning.
 We also provide the encoder with $\mathbf{ctx}$ which conditions the point cloud features on it using feature-wise linear modulation (FiLM)~\cite{perez2018film}.
-We then pool point features into a global scene embedding $\mathbf{z}_{\mathrm{geom}} \in \mathbb{R}^{512}$ using an object-centric attention head that matches point features to a query derived from $\mathbf{ctx}$ and biases weights toward points near the object. $\mathbf{z}_{\mathrm{geom}}$ is then used as a conditioning signal, injected using AdaLN-Zero~\cite{dit} inside the DiT blocks.
+We then pool point features into a global scene embedding $\mathbf{z}_{\mathrm{geom}} \in \mathbb{R}^{512}$ using an object-centric attention head that matches point features to a query derived from $\mathbf{ctx}$ and biases weights toward points near the object. $\mathbf{z}_{\mathrm{geom}}$ is then used as a conditioning signal, injected using AdaLN-Zero~\cite{dit} inside the DiT blocks. \\